Monday 28 to Wednesday 30 April 2025

 Professor Kathryn Backholer

-Professor of Public Health Policy, Global Centre for Preventive Health and Nutrition, Institute for Health Transformation, Deakin University
+Professor And Co-director, Global Centre For Preventive Health And Nutrition, Institute For Health Transformation, Deakin University

 Kathryn Backholer is a Professor of public health policy and Co-Director of the Global Centre for Preventive Health and Nutrition, within the Institute for Health Transformation at Deakin University.
 She holds a National Heart Foundation Future Leader Fellowship and is a Fellow and Vice President of the Public Health Association of Australia.